oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-monitoring-traffic-flows.md

   ![](images/linkerd-top-select-resource.png)

-Note that the UI is displaying what the query would be if you ran the linkerd command manually, in this case it's `linkerd top deployment/storefront --namespace tg-helidon` This helps you understand how you could write scripts to gather information if you liked)
+Note that the UI is displaying what the query would be if you ran the linkerd command manually, in this case it's `linkerd top deployment/storefront --namespace tg` This helps you understand how you could write scripts to gather information if you liked)

   6. Click the **Start** button (when you selected the resource it may have automatically started, in which case **do not** click the `Stop` button)